-ESL 012 - English Conversation Practice I 1.5 credits (PREREQUISITE: NONE)
+ESL 012 - English Conversation Practice I

 This course creates situations that enable students to gain confidence in their oral development by sharing ideas while discussing stimulating topics.
 A variety of conversation techniques such as: classroom discussion, individual response, large group and small group interaction will be used while discussing real life situations.